 The new Trizeps VIII uses the i.MX 8M processor from the NXP i.MX8 series.
 The CPU Module provides the high performance demands of current video, voice, and audio processing, either for industrial or home automation, streaming audio applications, or for modern imaging devices.

-Available with Linux and Android operating systems, Windows 10 IoT Core is announced.
+Available with Linux and Android operating systems, Windows 10 IoT Core.

 Constantly high quality through multi-stage test of each individual CPU module

 To ensure a constantly high quality, each individual CPU module is passed through a multi-stage test.
 The test result covers 100% of all interfaces.

 • AOI/MOI: Multiple automatic and manual optical control of each CPU module during the production.

 • JTAG/Boundary Scan Test: JTAG/Boundary Scan Test: The signal of each pin which is accessible via the JTAG chain is checked for connection, shorts, missing pull-up/down resistors.
 The DDR Ram is tested for row/column pin assignment.

 • Functional tests of high-speed and analog interfaces (Ethernet, display, USB, audio, etc.) which are not testable via JTAG